cs-fullstack-2020-spring/200416-mern-intro-cw-Awhit-commits/README.md

 # 20-04-16 MERN Intro CW - Create and Read All

+### Looks good.
+No need to push the object from your form submission onto the array, just refresh the page to see updates in the browser.
+Interested to know where you came across that time stamp property.
+### Score : 5/5

 ### File Structure + Set Up
 - Create a directory called `server` - this is where our server will be
 - Create a react app called `client` - this is where our react app will be